todiane/poster-palace/README.md

 ## Model View Template

-I used MVT to help define the project's requirements, features, and structure by considering the following questions:
+I used model view template (MVT) to help define the project's requirements, features, and structure by considering the following questions:

 <details>